biomedicalinformaticsgroup/biomedicalinformaticsgroup.github.io/assets/about.markdown

 ## An Introduction to Our Work

-> We are the Biomedical Informatics group, part of the institute for [Adaptive and Neural Computation](http://web.inf.ed.ac.uk/anc) in the [School of Informatics](http://inf.ed.ac.uk) at the[University of Edinburgh](http://www.ed.ac.uk).
+> We are the Biomedical Informatics group, part of the institute for [Adaptive and Neural Computation](http://web.inf.ed.ac.uk/anc) in the [School of Informatics](http://inf.ed.ac.uk) at the [University of Edinburgh](http://www.ed.ac.uk).

 *We develop novel statistical and machine learning approaches to help us better understand human disease.*